Chad: Demographics

 Chad's national statistical agency projected the country's 2015 population between 13,630,252 and 13,679,203, with 13,670,084 as its medium projection; based on the medium projection, 3,212,470 people lived in urban areas and 10,457,614 people lived in rural areas.
 The country's population is young: an estimated 47% is under 15.
 The birth rate is estimated at 42.35 births per 1,000 people, and the mortality rate at 16.69.
 The life expectancy is 52 years.
+The agency assessed the population as at mid 2017 at 15,775,400, of whom just over 1.5 million were in N'Djaména.

 Chad's population is unevenly distributed.
 Density is 0.1 /km2 in the Saharan Borkou-Ennedi-Tibesti Region but 52.4 /km2 in the Logone Occidental Region.
 In the capital, it is even higher.
 About half of the nation's population lives in the southern fifth of its territory, making this the most densely populated region.

 Urban life is concentrated in the capital, whose population is mostly engaged in commerce.
 The other major towns are Sarh, Moundou, Abéché and Doba, which are considerably smaller but growing rapidly in population and economic activity.
 Since 2003, 230,000 Sudanese refugees have fled to eastern Chad from war-ridden Darfur.
 With the 172,600 Chadians displaced by the civil war in the east, this has generated increased tensions among the region's communities.

 Polygamy is common, with 39% of women living in such unions.
 This is sanctioned by law, which automatically permits polygamy unless spouses specify that this is unacceptable upon marriage.
 Although violence against women is prohibited, domestic violence is common.
 Female genital mutilation is also prohibited, but the practice is widespread and deeply rooted in tradition; 45% of Chadian women undergo the procedure, with the highest rates among Arabs, Hadjarai, and Ouaddaians (90% or more).
 Lower percentages were reported among the Sara (38%) and the Toubou (2%).
 Women lack equal opportunities in education and training, making it difficult for them to compete for the relatively few formal-sector jobs.
 Although property and inheritance laws based on the French code do not discriminate against women, local leaders adjudicate most inheritance cases in favour of men, according to traditional practice.

 Largest cities, towns, and municipalities

+In the 2024 Global Hunger Index, Chad ranks 125th out of the 127 countries with sufficient data to calculate 2024 GHI scores, having a score of 36.4.